txstate-etc/graphql-server/README.md

 * `this.loaders` for your dataloader-factory instance, a tiny bit easier than `this.ctx.loaders`
 * `this.auth` for the user object provided by authentication, over `this.ctx.auth`
 * `this.timing` for development logging, over `this.ctx.timing`
+* `this.requireAuth` to interrupt execution and signal the UI that the user needs to log in

 So when you need access to data, no matter whether you are in a resolver or another model's service, you can obtain the service of your choice from the context.